gesminty/recipe/README.md

 ### This is a REMOTE change :O
 Ground Beef Bulgogi
-Very quick meal (<20min) to prepare that kids love. line 2 changed remotely adapted from https://damndelicious.net/2013/07/07/korean-beef-bowl/#recipe last line changed locally
+Very quick meal (<20min) to prepare that kids love. line 2 changed remotely. adapted from https://damndelicious.net/2013/07/07/korean-beef-bowl/#recipe last line changed locally
 ### This is a REMOTE change :O